-The only market risk exposure to which the Company is exposed is interest rate risk.
+The only significant market risk exposure to which the Company is exposed is interest rate risk.
 The Company's bank account earns interest income at variable rates.
 The fair value of its portfolio is relatively unaffected by changes in short-term interest rates.
+The Company's future interest income is exposed to short-term rates.